cirosalzmann/my_repo/README.md

 > * Group participants names: Thomas Leu, Théophile Messin-Roizard, Ciro Salzmann
 > * Project Title: Modeling and simulating different strategies for winning an election

-(Alternative Titelvorschläge: Strategies to get the most votes; Investigation (of factors influencing opinion formation) of dynamic opinion and how to effectively bring the average opinion distribution of a society/community to your advantage. )

 ## General Introduction

 How can you persuade a large group of people to agree with you?
 The answer to this question might be interesting for almost anybody, but particularly marketing agents and politicians.
 We would like to find a possible answer to it in the context of the U.S. presidential elections, which are a very current but also recurring event.

 In order to do so, we define different, (hopefully) realistic strategies for getting votes and see how effective each strategy is compared to the others.

 ## The Model